-1. When is the Vietnamese Lunar New Year 2024?
+1. When is Vietnamese Lunar New Year 2026?

-However, in reality, the festivities often begin several weeks before the official date, as most families prepare to welcome the new year.
+However, in reality, the festivities often begin several weeks before the official date as most families prepare to welcome the new year.

-3. Vietnamese New Year’s traditions
+3. Vietnamese Lunar New Year traditions

 The three-period timeline for the Vietnamese Lunar New Year:

+3.1.
 Before New Year's Eve

 In the days preceding Lunar New Year's Eve, people participate in a range of activities in the spirit of renewal and prosperity.

-• Worship the Kitchen God
+Worship the Kitchen God

 Though it may not be as well-known as the Vietnamese Lunar New Year, Tết Táo Quân, or Kitchen God Day, is equally as significant in Vietnamese culture.
 The origin of this special day starts from a touching story of three people: Trong Cao, Thi Nhi, and Pham Lang, who became gods after tragic love stories. the moral of the story/ies is that if you live with kindness, good things come to you.